deployd/docs/dallon-changes.md

 - Fix search typeahead flash
 - Show real titles on table of contents (turned out to be a Windows bug)
 - Made navigation and breadcrumbs more intuitive (in my opinion)
+- Seperated folders from files in the sidebar

 Want to do:

 High level problems:
-- It's not obvious that clicking into a parent page (i.e. Getting Started) takes me to the "All pages" view.
-I'm not sure what I'd expect, but not that.
-Maybe a table of contents?
-- Clicking on a folder changes my navigation drastically and unexpectedly
+- Clicking on a folder changes my navigation somewhat unexpectedly

-Technical problems:
-- The "All pages" view (i.e. Getting Started) shows the pages in a completely different order than is presented on the nav